 In addition to icons, you may want to use common typography such as plus symbols or ampersands.
 Even emojis can work – they’re our modern-day hieroglyphics!

-Consider structure and order next.
+Structure.
 Is your graphic meant to be read in a certain order?
 Consider a timeline or other linear design.
 If you’re trying to hit your audience hard with statistics – perhaps to alarm them – you might consider putting those data points on firecracker – or starburst-shaped backgrounds or other explosive designs.
 Or maybe you’re trying to show a circuitous path, such as the boards from the Game of Life or Candy Land (remember those classics from childhood?).
 It’s OK to have fun here – but make sure your fun aligns with your overall message and that all your hard work in the information-gathering phase will result in a clear, concise message.

 Checks and balances.
 Now that you have all of your elements in place, stand back and look at the draft.
 Are you relying too heavily on text, or on graphics?
 You want to strike a balance of words, numerals, and pictures in your finished product.